 The new Acute Services Building for Prince of Wales Hospital includes:

-- Four new digital operating theatres equipped with state-of-the-art technology for neuroscience surgery and complex orthopedics, including major spinal surgery
+- New digital operating theatres equipped with state-of-the-art technology

-- A new and expanded central sterilising service department and a new helipad serving the Randwick Hospitals Campus
+- A new helipad servicing the Randwick Hospitals Campus

 - Replacement of existing inpatient wards and provision of additional inpatient beds providing contemporary facilities for the following specialties: